Jordan Ngatai: Professional career

 Ngatai made his debut in the New Zealand NBL in 2012 with the Wellington Saints.
-In his second season with Wellington in 2014, he won his first championship.
-He subsequently joined the New Zealand Breakers as a development player for the 2014–15 NBL season and was a member of the Breakers' championship-winning team.
-After a season with the Manawatu Jets in 2015, Ngatai re-joined the Breakers as a development player for the 2015–16 NBL season.
+His next stint came in 2014, helping the Saints win the New Zealand NBL championship.
+He subsequently joined the New Zealand Breakers of the Australian National Basketball League (NBL) as a development player for the 2014–15 season, where he was a member of the Breakers' NBL championship-winning team.
+He went on to play in the 2015 New Zealand NBL season with the Manawatu Jets and then re-joined the Breakers as a development player for the 2015–16 NBL season.

-After a season with the Taranaki Mountainairs in 2016, Ngatai was promoted to the full-time playing roster of the Breakers for the 2016–17 NBL season.
+After playing with the Taranaki Mountainairs in the 2016 New Zealand NBL season, Ngatai was promoted to the full-time playing roster of the Breakers for the 2016–17 NBL season.

 In 2017 and 2019, Ngatai won championships with the Wellington Saints.
 He was acquired by the Otago Nuggets for the 2020 season, going on to win his fourth NZNBL championship.

 On 14 August 2020, Ngatai signed a two-year deal with the Cairns Taipans.

 Ngatai returned to the Wellington Saints in 2022 and then joined the Hawke's Bay Hawks in 2023.
 On 15 July 2023, he scored a career-high 47 points in a 106–81 win over the Manawatu Jets.

 On 4 December 2023, Ngatai signed with Pyrintö of the Finnish Korisliiga for the rest of the 2023–24 season.

 Ngatai re-joined the Hawke's Bay Hawks for the 2024 New Zealand NBL season.

 In August 2024, Ngatai signed with the Kapfenberg Bulls of the Austrian Basketball Superliga.

 In May 2025, Ngatai was acquired by the Wellington Saints for the rest of the 2025 New Zealand NBL season.
 He went on to help the Saints win the championship, marking his fifth overall and fourth with the team.

+On 15 January 2026, Ngatai signed with the Kagawa Five Arrows of the Japanese B3 League.
+After eight games between 16 January and 7 February, he joined Levanga Hokkaido of the B.League on 13 February.
+He played two games on 14 February and 15 February before having his contracted terminated on 5 March.
+On 10 March, he joined Koshigaya Alphas.
+In 19 games to finish the 2025–26 B1 League season, he averaged 6.5 points, 2.6 rebounds and 2.9 assists per game.

+In May 2026, Ngatai joined the Tauranga Whai for the rest of the 2026 New Zealand NBL season.